Psykopaz/Psychopaz.github.io/_posts/2016-06-18-cet-article.md

 ---
 layout: post
-title: Cet article
+title: Concerning the Doge
 ---

-Down with the doge
+Down with the doge.
 ===

-## Exterminate
+## Exterminate!

-Here is our **number one enemy**.
+Psykokat's **enemy number 1**.

 > Blockquote

-Do not be fooled by the cuteness, for he is evil.
+Do not be fooled by the cuteness.
 Love only the cats.

 ![mon image](/assets/images/doge.jpeg)